jamesrea97/currency_converter/README.md

 # A Simple Currency Converter

 This project is a simple webs-scrapping Python-based Currency Converter (over 30 currencies).
+The aim was to make use of the `tkinter` librarie and showcase deployment scripts in Docker.

 Its UI uses `tkinter` library for the UI as displayed below: